-Search for the missing Titanic submersible passes the critical 96-hour mark for oxygen supply
+US Coast Guard finds debris field near Titanic amid search for missing submersible

 Latest Weather Blog

-Search for the missing Titanic submersible passes the critical 96-hour mark for oxygen supply
+US Coast Guard finds debris field near Titanic amid search for missing submersible

-The search for the missing submersible on an expedition to view the wreckage of the Titanic neared the critical 96-hour mark Thursday when breathable air is expected to run out, reaching a vital moment in the intense effort to save the five people aboard.
+The U.S. Coast Guard said Thursday that an underwater vessel has located a debris field near the Titanic in the search for a missing submersible with five people aboard, a potential breakthrough in an increasingly urgent around-the-clock effort.

-The Titan submersible was estimated to have about a four-day supply of breathable air when it launched Sunday morning in the North Atlantic.
-That puts the deadline to find and rescue the sub at roughly between 6 a.m.
-EDT (1000 GMT) and 8 a.m.
-EDT (1200 GMT), based on information the U.S. Coast Guard and company behind the expedition have provided.
+The Coast Guard’s post on Twitter gave no details, such as whether officials believe the debris is connected to the Titan, which was on an expedition to view the wreckage of the Titanic.
+The search passed the critical 96-hour mark Thursday when breathable air could have run out.

-Experts emphasized that is an imprecise estimate and could be extended if passengers have taken measures to conserve breathable air.
-And it’s not known if they survived since the sub disappeared Sunday morning.
+The Titan was estimated to have about a four-day supply of breathable air when it launched Sunday morning in the North Atlantic — but experts have emphasized that was an imprecise approximation to begin with and could be extended if passengers have taken measures to conserve breathable air.
+And it’s not known if they survived since the sub’s disappearance.

-Frank Owen, a submarine search-and-rescue expert, said the oxygen supply figure is a useful “target” for searchers, but is only based on a “nominal amount of consumption.”
-Owen said the diver on board the Titan would likely be advising passengers to “do anything to reduce your metabolic levels so that you can actually extend this.”
+Rescuers have rushed ships, planes and other equipment to the site of the disappearance.
+On Thursday, the U.S. Coast Guard said an undersea robot sent by a Canadian ship had reached the sea floor, while a French research institute said a deep-diving robot with cameras, lights and arms also joined the operation.

-Broadcasters around the world started newscasts at the critical hour with news of the submersible.
-The Saudi-owned satellite channel Al Arabiya showed a clock on air counting down to their estimate of when the air could potentially run out.
+Authorities are hoping underwater sounds might help narrow their search, whose coverage area has been expanded to thousands of miles — twice the size of Connecticut and in waters 2 1/2 miles (4 kilometers) deep.
+Coast Guard officials said underwater noises were detected in the search area Tuesday and Wednesday.

-Rescuers have rushed more ships and vessels to the site of the disappearance, hoping underwater sounds they detected for a second straight day might help narrow their search in the urgent, international mission.
-They have expanded the coverage area to thousands of miles — twice the size of Connecticut and in waters 2 1/2 miles (4 kilometers) deep.
+Jamie Pringle, an expert in Forensic Geosciences at Keele University, in England, said even if the noises came from the submersible, “The lack of oxygen is key now; even if they find it, they still need to get to the surface and unbolt it.”

 The Titan was reported overdue Sunday afternoon about 435 miles (700 kilometers) south of St. John’s, Newfoundland, as it was on its way to where the iconic ocean liner sank more than a century ago.
-OceanGate Expeditions, an undersea exploration company that is leading the trip, has been chronicling the Titanic’s decay and the underwater ecosystem around it via yearly voyages since 2021.
+OceanGate Expeditions, which is leading the trip, has been chronicling the Titanic’s decay and the underwater ecosystem around it via yearly voyages since 2021.

 Trending News